 - Empathise with their world: This is the time to empathise with your audiences and remind them they are not alone while reinforcing the value and strengths of your business.

 - The economy will bounce back: We are living in unprecedented times where the future is unknown.
-Although businesses are just trying to stay afloat, we need to keep the economy ticking over so when this all comes to an end, we can hit the ground running again.
+Although businesses are just trying to stay afloat, we need to keep the economy ticking over so that when this all comes to an end, we can hit the ground running again.